 - TL;DR: Acquire states from high frequency region for search-control in Dyna.

 - Abstract: Model-based reinforcement learning has been empirically demonstrated as a successful strategy to improve sample efficiency.
-Particularly, Dyna architecture, as an elegant model-based architecture integrating learning and planning, provides huge flexibility of using a model.
+In particular, Dyna is an elegant model-based architecture integrating learning and planning that provides huge flexibility of using a model.
 One of the most important components in Dyna is called search-control, which refers to the process of generating state or state-action pairs from which we query the model to acquire simulated experiences.
-Search-control is critical to improve learning efficiency.
-In this work, we propose a simple and novel search-control strategy by searching high frequency region on value function.
+Search-control is critical in improving learning efficiency.
+In this work, we propose a simple and novel search-control strategy by searching high frequency regions of the value function.
 Our main intuition is built on Shannon sampling theorem from signal processing, which indicates that a high frequency signal requires more samples to reconstruct.
 We empirically show that a high frequency function is more difficult to approximate.
-This suggests a search-control strategy: we should use states in high frequency region of the value function to query the model to acquire more samples.
-We develop a simple strategy to locally measure the frequency of a function by gradient norm, and provide theoretical justification for this approach.
+This suggests a search-control strategy: we should use states from high frequency regions of the value function to query the model to acquire more samples.
+We develop a simple strategy to locally measure the frequency of a function by gradient and hessian norms, and provide theoretical justification for this approach.
 We then apply our strategy to search-control in Dyna, and conduct experiments to show its property and effectiveness on benchmark domains.

 - Keywords: Model-based reinforcement learning, search-control, Dyna, frequency of a signal